RafaelGomides/VemRuby/README.md

 # VemRuby
-Repositório destinado a estudos de Ruby / Rails
+Repositório destinado a estudos de Ruby on Rails